python-control/python-control/doc/classes.rst

    optimal.OptimalEstimationResult

-More informaton on the functions used to create these classes can be found in the :ref:nonlinear-systems chapter.
+More informaton on the functions used to create these classes can be found in the :ref:`nonlinear-systems` chapter.